 It’s unfortunately too easy for children to find upsetting content online when they’re unsupervised.

-Put simply, Momo is a depiction of a creepy figure with long, stringy hair, protruding eyes, and an overly large, angular smile.
+Put simply, Momo is a depiction of a creepy figure of woman with long straight hairs with slight dampness.
+It seems like momo has used some good wet to dry hair straightener to straighten her wet hairs, right after taking shower.
+Momo also has prominent protruding eyes, and an overly large, angular smile.
 The figure is not a photoshop or an internet creation – it’s a sculpture created by a Japanese company that creates props and effects for horror films.

 The image can be found spliced into YouTube videos and shared on social media.
 Supposedly, it’s possible to search for Momo’s phone number on WhatsApp.
 Those who make contact with Momo are supposed to receive a series of instructions, starting with something relatively benign, like watching a horror movie and graduating to more disturbing tasks, like engaging in acts of self-harm, harming others, or committing suicide.
 This is called the “Momo challenge”.